 Providing experienced, inclusive, compassionate and empowering birth doula service across the New York City area

 Aisha Awadallah is a DONA trained birth doula, birth assistant and has received her CD(DONA) and CLC (Certified Lactation Consultant) certification.
-She has also received lactation training with Tanya Wills, CNM and received her birth/midwife assistant training at the historic Farm in Tennessee.
+She has also received her birth/midwife assistant training at the historic Farm in Tennessee.

 Having had the experience of being born at home with the aid of a midwife, Aisha grew up as a passionate advocate for women’s voices and having the options to choose and access maternal education.
 She believes a doula can provide essential empathetic support during labor, comforting touch, and continual guidance for those seeking to more efficiently communicate with their chosen care providers.
 She helps her clients in finding appropriate resources, and in choosing more inclusive and specifically trained care providers if needed.

 She intensely values proactive, progressive, flexible, and strong communication.
 She also continually seeks out opportunities and educational sources to expand and challenge her knowledge, and strengthen her ability to provide infallible support, advocacy and information to each of her clients.

 Aisha believes that childbirth is a beautiful, complex, life changing and powerful experience that most birthing persons never forget.
 A labor experience in which the individual feels empowered, safe, and physically and emotionally supported is essential and should always be aspired to.